 While Hemingway describes some measure of poverty during his time here, it’s nowhere near the harrowing account that George Orwell gives in Down and Out in Paris and London, a book I will cover in a future installment of this series.
 Yet, almost 100 years later, I think this is still very true: “In Paris, then, you could live very well on almost nothing and by skipping meals occasionally and never buying any new clothes, you could save and have luxuries.”

-More than anything, this book is a snapshot of life of life in Paris, amidst writers and artists, between 1921 and 1926.
-We see all the usual suspects – Sylvia Beach, Gertrude Stein, Ford Madox Ford, Ezra Pound, James Joyce, F. Scott Fitzgerald (and Zelda), as well as so many landmarks that are still around like Le Deux Magots and Brasserie Lipp.
+More than anything, A Moveable Feast is a snapshot of life in Paris, amidst writers and artists, between 1921 and 1926.
+We see all the usual suspects —Sylvia Beach, Gertrude Stein, Ford Madox Ford, Ezra Pound, James Joyce, F. Scott Fitzgerald (and Zelda), as well as so many landmarks that are still around like Le Deux Magots and Brasserie Lipp.
 And of course, there is his wife, whom he manages to lose in the course of the writing, due to his own self-admitted infidelity.
 She’s not an integral enough part of the work for you to really feel the loss, but she does provide bookends to the story and to his time there.